elirandagan/The-Team/README.md

 * 6. implement images to PDF tool
 * 7. MENU python project to manage all functions and data in the system

-@ degined & developed by :
+@ designed & developed by :
   * Lior Elisberg
   * Eliran Dagan
   * Mendal Amar